CIAT-DAPA/GapAnalysis/README.md

 # GapAnalysis R package

 ## Description
 The GapAnalysis R package provides a series of functions that allows the user to evaluate the ex situ and in situ conservation status of taxa in a standardized and reproducible way, to combine these metrics into an integrated conservation assessment, and to compare and calculate a conservation indicator metric across taxa.
 GapAnalysis generates quantitative metrics and spatial outputs which represent the state of conservation and where gaps in the collection/conservation of taxa exist on the landscape.
-The methods are fully described in (XXXXX- insert GapAnalysis R paper link when published).
-Articles by Ramirez-Villegas et al. (2010), Castañeda-Álvarez and Khoury et al. (2016), and Khoury et al. (2019a, b) provided the main steps toward the current methodology.
+The methods are fully described in (insert GapAnalysis R paper link when published).
+Articles by Ramirez-Villegas et al. (2010), Castañeda-Álvarez and Khoury et al. (2016), and Khoury et al. (2019a, b) describe the main steps toward the current methodology.

 The GapAnalysis functions requires the user to provide two inputs A `data.frame` of species occurrences